arhangoyal/TeleOperatedRover/README.md

 This project has applications in vehicle underbody inspection (for security or maintenance) and to fly drones.

+**Please Note:**
-Please Note: The hyperlinked images and links can also be found in [TeleOperatedRover/imagesAndLinks.md](imagesAndLinks.md)
+- The hyperlinked images and links can also be found in [TeleOperatedRover/imagesAndLinks.md](imagesAndLinks.md)
+- I have used I2C communication.
+You can use SPI communication too but SPI communication's higher data transfer speeds will not be too useful given that the update/refresh rate of the gyroscope and the method of data transfer (RF) are very simple.

 ## Supplies required: <br />